UzayAnil/marioCocos2d-JS/README.md

 TODO

 ###Limitations:
-We can have just one `Tileset` in tiled map editor.
+- We can have just one `Tileset` in tiled map editor.
 This is because cocos2d limit you to have just one `Tileset` in tmx files.
+- First commit or pull can take several time depending on your internet connection speed.